-Chart 60 shows the potentiometric heads for bores 9EGW2A and 9EG2A-4 which are about 70 m west of Longwall 306.
-The upper piezometers (60 mbgl to 454 mbgl) showed a fairly stable water level during the reporting period, with the piezometer 454 mbgl dropping about 10 m.
-Piezometers 484 mbgl, 517 mbgl, and 557 mbgl showed a significant decline with the 557 mbgl piezometer recording a rapid decline at the end of the reporting period.
-This decrease can be attributed to in-seam gas drainage holes, near this location.
-Although the decrease at the 557 mbgl piezometer (Bulli Coal Seam) was expected, the decrease of water levels at the 454 mbgl, 484 mbgl and 517 mbgl piezometers is larger than expected.
-Geophysics showed an unusually high pore space in the respective claystone formations above the Bulli Seam, which is thought to be the reason for the declines.
+Chart 61 shows the potentiometric heads for bores 9EGW2A and 9EG2A-4 which are about 70 m west of Longwall 306.
+The upper piezometers (60 mbgl to 454 mbgl), with the exemption of 60 mbgl and 235 mbgl, showed a decreasing trend, followed by stable water levels during the reporting period.
+Piezometers 484 mbgl, 517 mbgl, and 557 mbgl showed a significant decline in late 2021 and a rapid increase at the end of this reporting period (i.e. December 2022).
+This decrease can be attributed to in-seam gas drainage holes, which arrived at this location.
+Geophysics showed an unusually high pore space in the respective claystone formations above the Bulli Seam, which is thought to be the reason for those declines.
+Piezometers at 484 mbgl and 517 mbgl have shown an oscillation response in this reporting period, with rapid recovery towards the end of 2022.
+Spikes in water level were observed in piezometers 60 mbgl and 235 mbgl before becoming stable late in the reporting period, this is likely due to the loggers malfunctioning.

-Chart 60 Time Variations in Potentiometric Heads at 9EGW2A and 9EGW2-4
+Chart 61 Time Variations in Potentiometric Heads at 9EGW2A and 9EGW2-4